ohhsodead/arisen-studio/README.md

 Download and run the latest version of the Windows installer, "ModioX.Installer.Windows.exe" from the [releases](https://github.com/ohhsoash/ModioX/releases/latest) page.

 ## Contributing
 You're also welcome to submit any pull requests with fixes and suggestions, like additional features for making this project even more great.
-Please open an issue do we can discuss things before going further, maybe we can work on this together!
+Please open an issue so we can discuss things before going further, maybe we can work on this together!

 ## Requesting Mods
 I understand that not every mod is available, you can use the **REQUEST MOD** feature to open an issue with the details and they will be submitted to our database.